KorAP/conllu-spacy-docker/README.md

 ## License

+This project's source code is licensed under the [BSD 2-Clause License](LICENSE).

-See the licenses of the individual components:
+See, however, the licenses of the individual components:
 - spaCy: MIT License
 - GermaLemma: Apache 2.0 License